AjeetMakvana/Equal_Voice/README.md

 ## Equal Voices

-You can download the APK here: [Equal Voices](http://sendanywhe.re/QTSI2ONY)

 ### About the Project

 Our Vision is to give people a platform to speak their mind about events that affect us as a community, irrespective of background.